 10. The new paragraph 3.1.16. clarifies the requirements of a means to disable the ABS function, if fitted, (‘ABS Switch’) for vehicles of Category 3.
 With this amendment, it is ensured that the implementation of an ‘ABS switch’ is clear and uniform across different markets: i.e. if a vehicle is equipped with a function to disable the ABS, the ABS operation status should be clear when starting, when in motion.
 In addition, disabling the ABS function should not be possible inadvertently.

 11. The proposal maintains technical compatibility with the 04 series of amendments to the Regulation No. 78 (ECE/TRANS/WP.29/2016/114 as amended by WP29-170-06 adopted at the eighty-second session of GRRF with minor editorial corrections), with only changes necessary to account for Contracting Parties under the 1998 agreement.
+The proposal ensures technical compatibility of the requirements without reproducing the exact language in the UN Regulation No. 78.

 12. The proposal is based on informal document GRRF-83-09 by Italy and subsequent discussion in GRRF.
 The suggestions made by the representative of Canada (see GRRF-83-10) to include language about switching ‘modes’ to eliminate confusion with inconsistent use of terms ‘deactivate’ and ‘disable’ have been incorporated.
 It was advised to have the benefit of harmonized language similar to GTR No. 8, for ESC for vehicles of Category 1-1, 1-2 and 2.
 Situations described in the GTR No. 8 rationale (paragraph 83) for why different modes are needed did not seem applicable to motorcycle ABS.
 Simple ON/OFF functionality is considered sufficient.
 To address comments of inconsistencies of word use, the text was updated to refer simply to ‘disable’ or ‘enable’.